 Whether this is your first year here or your fiftieth, we are happy that you have chosen to celebrate the High Holy Days with us.
-We are proud that this is our 144th year as a congregation.
-Our Clergy Team (Rabbi Joseph Black, Rabbi Emily Hyatt, Rabbi Elliot Baskin, Cantor Elizabeth Sacks, and Steve Brodsky), our Executive Director Steven Stark, and the entire professional team have been working hard to offer your many meaningful Holy Day options.
+We are proud that this is our 145th year as a congregation.
+Our Clergy Team (Rabbi Joseph Black, Cantor Elizabeth Sacks, Rabbi Emily Hyatt, Rabbi Eliot Baskin, , and Cantorial Soloist Steve Brodsky), our Executive Director Steven Stark, and the entire professional team have been working hard to offer your many meaningful Holy Day options.

 Everything you need to know about different worship options and times can be found in the Temple Emanuel Guide to the High Holy Days.

 Shanah tovah u'metukah - Best wishes for a sweet and happy New Year!